Dawn-Of-Justice/gitreadlater/Monetization.md

    - Rich tagging features are only available to premium users
    - Export functionality is limited to premium subscribers

-## Stripe Setup Instructions
+## Paddle Setup Instructions

 ### 1. Create Products and Prices

-In the Stripe Dashboard:
+In the Paddle Dashboard:

 1. Go to **Products** > **Add Product**
 2. Create a product for "Git ReadLater Premium"